pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 * HA-Proxy 1.4.X should be installed on the server that the domain name is pointing to.
 * Git
 * Elixir

+This article assumes little Elixir and/or Phoenix knowledge.
+In fact, you can read this article and discover how much effort you would need to set up a distributed cluster in Elixir.

 ## Introduction to Distribution in Elixir